How Long Does It Take to Remineralize Teeth?

 1. Pick the Right Toothpaste

-Use fluoride toothpaste with at least 1000 ppm of fluoride.
-This helps your teeth absorb minerals better and rebuild enamel.
+Use fluoride toothpaste with at least 1,000 ppm of fluoride.
+This strengthens enamel by forming fluorapatite, which resists acid better than the natural mineral.

 2. Brush and Floss the Right Way